blackbaud/addin-tokenauthentication/README.md

 Before looking for a user mapping, add-in developers should first validate the signature of the user identity token against the OpenIDConnect endpoint within SKY API OAuth 2.0 service.
 This prevents certain types of attack vectors and provides a mechanism for the add-in to securely convey the Blackbaud user's identity to its own backend.

 [SKY API OpenIDConnect configuration](https://oauth2.sky.blackbaud.com/.well-known/openid-configuration)

-Developers building add-ins in .NET can make use of this Blackbaud-provided library to assist with validating the UIT.
-This library is distributed as a NuGet package named [Blackbaud.Addin.tokenAuthentication](https://www.nuget.org/packages/Blackbaud.Addin.tokenAuthentication).

 # Example validation code